PurplishCode/sa-beta/README.md

-### ABOUT IMV
+### ABOUT SA

-"Image Mutual Virtual, or IMV is a gallery website to uniquely store and view your pictures anywhere, everwhere!
-IMV also includes the feature of liking or commenting pictures made by others as well.
-The choice is yours."
+"Siege Albus, or SA is a gallery website to uniquely store and view your pictures anywhere, everywhere!
+SA also includes the feature to either like or comment other users creation.
+Revel in its eccentric experience now!"

-## What does IMV has to offer?
+## What does SA has to offer?
 - Users has the ability to register, login, logout their account.
 - Users can view their album and picture respectively.
 - Users can view other users picture.
-- Users can comment / like others picture.
+- Users can comment / like other users picture.

 ## UPDATE LOG